-Consider the Mathematics Task matics goals? extend a visual pattern isual pattern by using an algebraic expression on What kinds of dema nds does the task place on students? • Consider the Student(s s) Learning Areas Strengths Difficulties Conceptual Language Visual/Spatial Organization Memory Attention Other What potential barranticipate?
-Identify Potential Barri eiers does this math task pose for your stude Align Accessibility Strate all be a good match to the mathematics good tegy cards to find two approaches that would ils and the student's strengths and
+Consider the Mathematics Task

+What are the mathematics goals?

+- Analyze and extend a visual pattern - Represent a visual pattern by using an algebraic expression

+What kinds of demands does the task place on students?

+Consider the Student(s)

+Learning Areas Strengths Difficulties

+Conceptual

+Language

+Visual/Spatial

+Organization

+Memory

+Attention

+Other

+Identify Potential Barriers

+What potential barriers does this math task pose for your student?
+What specific difficulties do you anticipate?

+Align Accessibility Strategies

+What strategies would be a good match with the mathematics goals and the student's strengths and needs?
+Use the strategy cards to find two approaches that would be particularly helpful.

+Handout # 2, Patterns Task, is a great task to use in professional learning sessions with teachers because there are several different ways to see the pattern.
+This type of problem can lead to rich discussions among teachers about different approaches to complete the task.